-2. Data processing by CRIF GmbH
+II.
+Data processing by CRIF GmbH

-2.1 Purposes of data processing and valid interests that are pursued by CRIF GmbH or a third party
+1. Purposes of data processing and valid interests that are pursued by CRIF GmbH or a third party

 CRIF GmbH processes personal data in order to provide authorized recipients with information for assessment of the creditworthiness of individuals and legal entities.
 To this end, probability value are also calculated and transferred.
 CRIF GmbH makes the information available only if a legitimate interest in it has been credibly demonstrated and processing is permissible after consideration of all interests.
 There is a legitimate interest especially before engage-ment in business transactions involving a risk of financial default.
 The purpose of the creditworthiness check is to protect recipients against losses in credit business.
 The check simultaneously makes it possible to advise borrowers in order to protect them against excessive indebtedness.
 Data are also processed for purposes of fraud prevention, money laundering prevention, integrity assessment, identity and age verification, address location, customer service and customer monitoring, direct marketing or risk management incl.
-KYC check as well as tariff classification and assessing conditions.
+KYC check, sustainability and natural hazard risks as well as tariff classification and as-sessing conditions.
 In addition to the aforementioned purposes, CRIF GmbH also processes personal data for internal purposes (e.g. assertion of legal claims and defence in legal disputes, general business management and optimisation of business processes as well as for the further development of services, products and scoring procedures, such as the use of machine learning, artificial intelligence and deep learning, ensuring IT security and IT operation).
 The legitimate interest in this results from the respective purposes and is otherwise of an economic nature (efficient task fulfilment, avoidance of legal risks).

 2. Legal basis of data processing

 CRIF GmbH processes personal data based on the stipulations of the EU General Data Protection Regulation.
 Processing is carried out based on consent and point (f) of Art.
 6 (1) GDPR, in so far as such processing is necessary in order to preserve the legitimate interests of the controller or a third party, and these interests do not outweigh the basic rights and basic freedoms of the data subject that require the protection of personal data.
 A legitimate interest exists in particular before entering into business transactions with financial default risk.